- Last updated on: 4 mins read

-You can now download the generated product feed and upload it on your Google Merchant Center.
+You can now download the generated product feed and upload it to your Google Merchant Center.

-If you have auto-synced your WooCommerce store to Google Shopping using our plugin, then you can directly send it from the ‘Send to Google’ section which is on the right side just below the ‘Feed URL’ section.
+If you have auto-synced your WooCommerce store to Google Shopping using our plugin, then you can directly send it from the ‘Send to Google’ option.

 Under this option, you can set your schedule according to your own will, either Weekly, Monthly or Hourly basis.
 Once you select the schedule, click on the Green button Send To Google.

 And that’s it, the feed will be sent to Google and regularly updated as per your set schedule.

 In case you do not know how to auto-sync your WooCommerce store with Google using Product Feed Manager For WooCommerce, read this article.

 Hopefully, after this tutorial, you will have no issues in generating WooCommerce Google Product Feed.